rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 This algorithm is data parallel.
 We can have each rank perform the sum over its own sublist.
 Each rank only needs it's own sublist and only needs to communicate it's subsum to the others at the end.

+## Message Passing

+Task parallellism is of the two main paradigms of parallel algorithms.
+It refers to separating the process into small individual tasks and distributing them accross the ranks.

+If our problem is constructing a single car as quickly as possible, and not building many cars quickly, we need to split the work in some way.
+If we hire a large number of workers and buy tools for each of them, we can identify different tasks that can be performed in parallel, and give them out to the workers when they are free.

+In MPI, we write the program by giving instructions for a single worker.
+We need to make sure that the worker can find a task to execute and that no other worker will try to do the same task.

 ### Domain Decomposition